adamzr2000/blockchain-multi-cloud-federation-measurements-ICDCN/README.md

 1. **Merge and format data**: Use `merge_and_format_csv.py` to combine and format federation events data from both consumer and provider perspectives into a singular CSV file.

 2. **Calculate mean values**: Execute `calculate_mean.py` to compute and compile mean start and end times across various test scenarios into singular CSV files.
+These files are located inside the mean directory.

 3. **Plot results**: Execute `plot_figure_private_blockchain.py` and `plot_figure_private_vs_public_blockchain.py` to generate the figures presented in our study.